top of page

 I started karate in 1992, training under Sensei John Causer 5th Dan, and Sensei Paul Gant 4th Dan, at the Shotokan Karate Systems Club in Norwich.
 I achieved my 1st Dan in 1998 under the chief examiner, Richard Rushmere 6th Dan.
 I was awarded my 2nd Dan in 2005 by Sensei John Causer 5th Dan, via NAKMAS (the National Association of Karate and Martial Arts Schools) for my services to karate.

-Since the year 2000 I’ve been training with East Coast Shotokan Karate Club under Sensei Ivor Garner 6th Dan and Sensei James Atkin 5th Dan, where I became the club secretary in 2000 and an instructor in 2001.
+Since the year 2000 I’ve been training with East Coast Shotokan Karate Club under Sensei Ivor Garner 6th Dan and Sensei James Atkin-Wagg, now 6th Dan, where I became the club secretary in 2000 and an instructor in 2001.

 On 17th November 2012 I was put though my paces with great pain and determination to achieve my 3rd Dan.
-Then in November 2017 I was awarded my 4th Dan for my continued commitment and dedication to East Coast Shotokan Karate Club”
+Then in November 2017 I was awarded my 4th Dan, and December 2023 my 5th Dan, for my continued commitment and dedication to East Coast Shotokan Karate Club”

 Sensei Ivor Garner 6th Dan - Club Founder and Retired Chief Instructor